drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 <b>Other Relevant Information:</b>

-&ensp;&ensp; To ensure data privacy and security, we will comply with Twitter's API Terms of Service and any applicable laws and regulations related to data privacy and security.
+&ensp;&ensp; To ensure data privacy and security, we will comply with Reddit's API Terms of Service and any applicable laws and regulations related to data privacy and security.
 We will also use appropriate measures to secure the data, such as encrypting the database and using secure protocols for data transfer.

 ## 🔖 Methodology
 The project will follow the Agile methodology, with sprints of 10-12 weeks, and regular demos and retrospectives to review progress and plan the next steps.

-1. **Data Collection**: The project will collect Twitter data using the Twitter API, which provides access to a sample of the real-time Twitter stream.
+1. **Data Collection**: The project will collect Reddit data using the Reddit API, which provides access to a sample of the real-time Reddit stream.
 The collected data will include tweets that mention "ChatGpt" and related hashtags, keywords, and phrases.

 2. **Data Pre-processing**: The collected data will be pre-processed to remove noise, such as irrelevant tweets and spam, and to extract relevant information, such as the user's sentiment towards ChatGpt.
 The pre-processing steps will include: